Netcracker/KubeMarine/docs/public/Installation.md

     groups: [control-plane, worker]
 ```

-The `size` of the ZRAM volume must be chosen according to the kubelet configuration (`containerLogMax` options).
-For the current case the recommended numbers are the following.
-They must be set in `kubeadm_kubelet` section:
+The `size` of the ZRAM volume must be selected according to the kubelet configuration (`containerLogMax` options).
+For the current case, the following values are recommended and they must be set in the `kubeadm_kubelet` section:

 ```yaml
 services: